Wanderzest

 • ⭐ Reviews

-🍰 What is Pavlova?
+What is Pavlova?

-🥘 Ingredients
+🍰 Ingredients

-Pavlova ingredients on a gray surface.
+Labeled ingredients for pavlova on a gray surface.

 • Egg whites: Only use fresh egg whites in this recipe.
 Technically, pasteurized egg whites can be used, but it takes longer for them to whip, and they do not become as voluminous.

-• Cream of tartar: Do not skip the addition of cream of tartar!
+• Cream of tartar: Do not skip the cream of tartar!
 Cream of tartar helps to stabilize the batter, so the pavlova bakes into an airy, lofty cake.
 Other acids like 1 teaspoon of white vinegar, apple cider vinegar, or lemon juice can also be used to create the same effect.

-Beaten egg whites in a mixing bowl.
+Whipped egg whites in a mixing bowl.

-1. Preheat the oven to 350F.
+Step 1: Preheat the oven to 350F.
 Using a mixer beat the egg whites and vanilla extract until soft peaks form.

 Beaten meringue in a mixing bowl.

-2. Add the sugar in and continue beating until glossy, stiff peaks form.
+Step 2: Add the sugar in and continue beating until glossy, stiff peaks form.

 Meringue batter in a mixing bowl.

-3. Fold in the cream of tartar and cornstarch.
+Step 3: Fold in the cream of tartar and cornstarch.

 Meringue mixture spread on a baking sheet.

-4. Spread meringue batter into a circle on the baking sheet.
+Step 4: Spread meringue batter into a circle on the baking sheet.

 Baked meringue on a baking sheet.

-5. Place the pavlova in the oven and bake for 90 minutes.
+Step 5: Place the pavlova in the oven and bake for 90 minutes.
 Allow to cool in the oven after baking.

 Pavlova topped with berries on a white cake stand.